testdouble/mocktail/docs/example_test.md

   <img src="img/example_test.png" width="480" alt="an example tree of dependencies that do the above work">
 </p>

-Additionally, if we look at the above graph through the assumptions above, we end up with 3 dependencies, a subject with nothing to do but to delegate its responsibility, and a dependency shape that results in an extract-transform-load
-shape: something to fetch data based on a request, something to perform logic, and something to put the result somewhere.
+The diagram matches the assumptions of a typical delegator described above: a subject with 3 dependencies, that does nothing but delegate its responsibility, and a tree that resembles an extract-transform-load process: something to fetch data based on a request, something to perform logic, and something to put the result somewhere.

-To visualize:
+To visualize what we mean by ETL:

 <p align="center" width="100%">
   <img src="img/extract_transform_load.png" width="480" alt="illustrating the tree as an ETL process">
 </p>

+If you're new to isolated TDD, the focus on these heuristics may appear like arbitrary strictures but in reality are just observations of patterns that emerge over time when your practice and tools pushes you to the extreme end of breaking down problems into small, single-purpose functions and methods.
+The reason ETL emerges as a common pattern is because a huge proportion of software features entails getting data via I/O, doing something interesting with that data, and then putting that data somewhere.

 ## Initial test setup